-The resulting foam column is put under forced drainage by feeding it with surfactant solution from the top with a flow rate Q up to $Q \sim 10$ mL/min.
-As shown in Fig. 6(b), the relevant experimental parameters are the height of the foam (H), the height of the dipped foam (h), and the position in the foam (x) (which is taken from the liquid/air interface).
-By Archimedes' principle, the liquid fraction of the foam is given by $\phi = h/H$ , i.e., the fraction of the dipped foam compared with the entire body of the foam.
+The resulting foam column is put under forced drainage by feeding it with surfactant solution from the top with a liquid flow rate Q up to $Q \sim 10$ mL/min.
+As shown in Fig. 6(b), the relevant experimental parameters are the height of the foam (H), the total depth (h) at which it is immersed in the surfactant solution, and the position in the foam (x) (which is taken from the liquid/air interface).
+By Archimedes' principle, the average packing fraction of the foam is given by $\bar{\phi} = 1 - h/H$.